-A mermaid gives a tired woman some temporary pleasure in the Concho River.
-(991 words)
+Synopsis: A mermaid gives a tired woman some temporary relief in the Concho River.

 Whenever you see a bridge, you wonder if it is strong enough.
-At least that is what I would think when I traveled across the rickety bridge on the way to grandmother’s house.
+At least that is what I would think (as a child) when we traveled across the rickety bridge on the way to grandmother’s house.
 I would pray the Lord’s Prayer during the jaunt across, to pacify my anxiety.

 Fortunately, the bridge to grandmother’s house has since been torn down and replaced.
-But when I was young, a “bridge story” was told to me on one of those trips to see grandmother.
+But when I was young, a unique bridge story was told to me, on one of those trips to see Grandmother.

-The story’s main character was Liza and she was pregnant when she lived in San Angelo in 1888.
-That year was also the birth year of the town’s bridge many would come to revere.
+The story’s main character was Liza, and she was pregnant when she lived in San Angelo in 1888.
+That year was also the birth year of the town’s hope bridge, which many would come to revere.

-So the setting of the bridge story was basically positive.
+So the mood of the bridge story was basically positive.
 But Liza was not feeling the enthusiasm.

-The “hope bridge” had been completed just weeks before the incident.
+The hope bridge had been completed just weeks before the incident.
 The approaches were still considered dangerous, but they were to be secured soon.
-This bridge would allow easy passage east from San Angelo to Paint Rock, and beyond.
+This bridge would allow easy passage from San Angelo to Paint Rock and easterly beyond.

 But the mermaid was really there.

 The creature asked if Liza wanted to become her queen.
-Confused, Liza looked around for credibility support.
-Found none, then, after a lengthy pause responded with, “I don’t know.”
+Confused, Liza looked around for support.
+Finding none, after a lengthy pause she responded with, “I don’t know.”

 The mermaid proceeded to try to entice Liza to come into the water for a celebration of female loveliness.
-Liza was obviously mixed up by the request.
+Liza was obviously confused by the request.
 Bathing in the river was something she’d done many times, but she’d always completed it at night when no one was around.

 The mermaid persisted, “Take off your clothes and join me.
 We can talk about love and sacrifice.”

 Liza, very sweaty, decided to remove her clothes for a quick swim.
-Being eight months pregnant made her overheated.
-The cool water would cause no harm and the mermaid appeared to be friendly.
+Being eight months pregnant made overheated her.
+The cool water would cause no harm, and the mermaid appeared to be friendly.

 “I was so worried about you when I arrived home and you weren’t there,” he said.
 “I’ve been looking for you for thirty minutes.”

 She was fully clothed and still sweaty.
-She had never gone in the water apparently.
+Apparently, she had never gone in the water.

-I thought, “How could she have loved a woman in Paint Rock more than him?”
+I thought, how could she have loved a woman in Paint Rock more than her husband?”

 Thank goodness in our current society, Liza wouldn’t require a dual existence.